buaabyl/openvmnetcfg/README.md

 VMware VMNetcfg is a useful tool, you can change IP, DNS, NAT quickly.
 But begin from VMware Player 3.x, it have been removed from then standard installer.
 You must extract from Workstation version, painful...

 In the older days, you can extract from VMware Player installer, and it removed from the installer from VMware Player 5.x...
 But we still have vmnetui.dll,VMNetUI_ShowStandalone.
-But now is removed too...
-We have to extract from Workstation, but it really huge(500MB+).
+But now is removed from VMware Player 6.x too...
+We have to extract from Workstation now, but ws is really huge(500MB+).

 So I decided to create an open source UI, like vmnetcfg.

+# howto find the net api?
-VMware have debug log, so I can change debug level, and the log can be verbose, make the parameters guess easier.
-But I am not sure current parameters is correct, If you crash, just create an Issues.
+VMware have debug log, so I can change debug level, and the log can be verbose, make the guess of parameters easier.
+But I am not sure current guessed parameters is correct.
+If you crash, just create an Issues.

 ## Progress
 I have created a wrap library (https://github.com/buaabyl/openvmnetcfg/blob/master/libvnetlib.c) and guess api (https://github.com/buaabyl/openvmnetcfg/blob/master/vnetlib.h) for vnetlib.dll, which work fine.